-Hunter Eyes are straight, vertically narrow, and have a positive canthal tilt.
+Hunter Eyes are straight, deep-set, hooded, horizontally wide, vertically narrow, and have a positive canthal tilt.
 To understand canthal tilt, note the medial and lateral canthus on this chart:

 A positive canthal tilt occurs when the lateral canthus sits higher than the medial canthus.